ElegantJello/AIBattleshipGame/README.md

-# AI Battleship Game

 ## Project Overview

 This game was written for a Java programming assignment, using OOP principles.
 The project was developed between November 2021 and December 2021.

 ## Description

-This game is a computer-based adaptation of Battleship.
-Players have the opportunity to compete against an AI opponent.
-The AI strategically places battleships before the start of the game and anticipates the player's ship placement during gameplay.
-The system records hits and misses, calculates remaining ships, and prints the results of the game upon completion.
+AI Battleship is a digital adaptation of the classic Battleship game, where players compete against an AI opponent.
+The AI strategically places its ships before the game begins and predicts the player's ship placement during gameplay.
+The system tracks hits and misses, calculates remaining ships, and displays the final game results.

 ## Classes

+The game is structured using several key classes:

-1. **Grid.java:** Represents the main grid used for the game.
+- Grid.java – Represents the primary grid used in the game.

-2. **ComputerGrid.java:** Manages the grid for the computer's ships.
-It inheritants the attributes of Grid class.
+- ComputerGrid.java – Manages the AI’s grid, inheriting attributes from the Grid class.

-3. **Ship.java:** Defines the `Ship` class, storing information about ship types (Carrier, Battleship, Cruiser, Submarine, Destroyer).
+- Ship.java – Defines the Ship class, which includes ship types such as Carrier, Battleship, Cruiser, Submarine, and Destroyer.

-4. **BattleshipMain.java:** Main class for initiating and running the Battleship game.
+- BattleshipMain.java – Serves as the main entry point to initialize and run the game.

-5. **Display.java:** Handles the display and user interface aspects of the game.
+- Display.java – Handles the user interface and visual representation of the game.

 ## Gameplay

-- The AI strategically places battleships before the game starts.
+- The AI places its ships strategically before the game begins.

-- The AI anticipates the player's ship placement and records hits and misses.
+- During gameplay, the AI predicts the player’s ship placement and records hits and misses.

-- The game calculates remaining ships and displays results upon completion.
+- The system calculates the number of remaining ships and displays the final results upon game completion.

 ## How to Run

-To run the `BattleshipGameAI`, execute the `BattleshipMain.java` file.
+To start the AI Battleship game, execute the BattleshipMain.java file.

 ## Note

-The player must record their own grid, the file stored of the opponent's grid only shows the hits and misses AI did.
+Players must manually track their own grid, as the stored file for the AI's grid only records the hits and misses made by the AI.